macdonst/summit-phonegap-supercharge/lesson7.md

 **Pros**

-* Is the most feature-rich framework for developing hybrid apps for iOS platform, and comes bundled with dozens of UI widgets and elements like popover, side panels, popup, media lists, etc.
-* It helps in creating native like applications featuring animations and styled components, without having to use complex Angular or React frameworks.
+* Provides iOS and Android themes.
+* Two options for including web components a jQuery like API for developers familiar with that style of JavaScript coding and a reactive API based on Vue.js.
+* Lack of strong opinion makes it easier to insert into your existing workflow.
+* Popular framework with over 9,000 stars on Github.

 **Cons**

-* It does not include mobile app builders such as PhoneGap or Apachd Cordova.
+* It does not include mobile app builders such as PhoneGap or Apache Cordova.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">